Getting around Okinawa

 - an international driver's permit (most countries) OR

-- a Japanese translation of your license (e.g. Belgium, France, Germany, Switzerland, Taiwan).
+- (only some countries!) a Japanese translation of your license (e.g. Belgium, France, Germany, Switzerland, Taiwan).
 These translations can be applied for online (from within Japan), paid by credit card (4000 JPY), and printed at a convenience store in Japan, for details see the JAF website.